sam-n-johnston/underactuated-robotics/project/README.md

 1. Go in the container (`docker exec -ti CONTAINER_ID bash`)
 2. Go to the `/notebook` directory
 3. Run the tests (`python ./LiftOffPlusTest.py`)

+## 1D hopper

+I used 1D hopper as an example to move from python2 to python3